MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Experiments

 \subsection{Experimental Results}

-Our MetaDiff falls into the type of gradient-based meta-learning methods, thus we mainly select various state-of-the-art gradient-based meta learning methods as our comparsion baselines.
-Amoung them, MetaOptNet \cite{lee2019meta}, ANIL \cite{RaghuRBV20}, COMLN \cite{deleu2022continuous}, and ClassifierBaseline \cite{chen2021meta} are our key competitor, which also focus on the adaptation of classification head.
-We evaluate our MetaDiff and these baseline methods on two derivative datasets, i.e., ImageNet and CIFAR.
-The experimental results are shown in Tables~\ref{table1} and~\ref{table2}.
+Our MetaDiff falls into the type of gradient-based meta-learning, thus we mainly select various state-of-the-art gradient-based meta learning methods as our baselines.
+We evaluate our MetaDiff and these baselines on Imagenet derivatives.
+The experimental results are shown in Table~\ref{table1}.
+Among them, iMAML\cite{rajeswaran2019meta}, MAML \cite{finn2017model}, ALFA \cite{baik2020meta}, ANIL \cite{RaghuRBV20}, COMLN \cite{deleu2022continuous}, GAP \cite{kang2023meta}, LEO \cite{deleu2022continuous}, and ClassifierBaseline \cite{chen2021meta}, are our key competitors, which also focus on learning GDA but modeling its hyperparameters.

-{\bf Performance on ImageNet derivatives.} Table~\ref{table1} shows the results of various gradient-based meta-learning methods on miniImagenet and tieredImagenet.
-From these results, we find that (\romannumeral1) our MetaDiff achieves superior or comparable performance on all task settings, which exceeds most state-of-the-art gradient-based meta-learning methods by around 1\% $\sim$ 5\%.
-This verifies the effectiveness of our MetaDiff; (\romannumeral2) Our MetaDiff achieves consistent improvement on Conv4-based and ResNet12-based backbones for all tasks, which is reasonable because our MetaDiff mainly focus on the adaptation of classification head.
-This also verifies the universality of our MetaDiff on variour backbone types.
+Table~\ref{table1} shows the results of various gradient-based meta-learning methods on miniImagenet and tieredImagenet.
+From these results, we find that (\romannumeral1) our MetaDiff achieves superior or comparable performance on all tasks, which exceeds most state-of-the-art gradient-based meta-learning by around 1\% $\sim$ 3\%.
+This verifies the effectiveness of our MetaDiff; and (\romannumeral2) Our MetaDiff achieves consistent improvement on Conv4 and ResNet12 backbones for all tasks, which is reasonable because our MetaDiff mainly focuses on the adaptation of classification head.
+This also verifies the universality of our MetaDiff on various backbones.

-{\bf Performance on CIFAR derivatives.} The experimental results on CIFAR-FS and FC100 are shown in Table~\ref{table2}.
-From these results, we can observe similar conclusions to Table~\ref{table1}, i.e., (\romannumeral1) significant performance improvement over state-of-the-art methods (around 1\% $\sim$ 6\%); (\romannumeral3) consistent performance improvement on Conv4 and ResNet12.
-This further verifies the effectiveness and robuseness of our MetaDiff.